strapi/documentation/docs/user-docs/latest/users-roles-permissions/managing-administrators.md

 # Managing administrator accounts

 Administrators are the users of an admin panel of a Strapi application.
 Administrator accounts and roles are managed with the Role-Based Access Control (RBAC) feature.
-It is available in the *Administration panel* category of the Settings interface, accessible from *General > Settings* in the main navigation of the admin panel.
+It is available in the *Administration panel* section of the Settings interface, accessible from *General > Settings* in the main navigation of the admin panel.

-The *Administration panel* category is divided into 2 sub-categories: *Roles* (see [Configuring administrator roles](configuring-administrator-roles.md)) and *Users*.
+The *Administration panel* section is divided into 2 sub-sections: *Roles* (see [Configuring administrator roles](configuring-administrator-roles.md)) and *Users*.

 ![Edit an administrator account](../assets/users-permissions/administrator_list-view.png)

-The *Users* sub-category of *Administration panel* displays a table listing all the administrators of your Strapi application.
+The *Users* sub-section of *Administration panel* displays a table listing all the administrators of your Strapi application.

 From this interface, it is possible to: